GeoSensorWebLab/gsw-chef/shaganappi/README.md

 * Automated encrypted backups (see [BACKUP.md](BACKUP.md))
 * Upload backups to Amazon S3
 * Local-only NTP service for clock synchronization
-* WIP: Munin Node results pushed to Munin primary server
+* Munin Node results pushed to Munin primary server
 * WIP: Icinga 2 results pushed to Icinga primary server

 Databases and users will be created from encrypted Chef Data Bags stored on the Chef Server.
 If the database and/or user already exists, a new one will not be created.